 Show iOS System Dictionary Screen

-iOS includes a built-in dictionary that can be shown to the user programmatically using UIReferenceLibraryViewController
+iOS includes a built-in dictionary that can be shown to the user programmatically using UIReferenceLibraryViewController.
+This allows you to show word definitions directly in your app.

 Using UIReferenceLibraryViewController

-is simple to use, but also very limited.
+The UIReferenceLibraryViewController is simple to use, but also very limited.

-Initialize it with a term to look up, then present the UIViewController
+Initialize it with a term to look up, then present the UIViewController:

 import UIKit